npetsev/LAMMPS-tetramer/README.md

 # INSTALLATION

 This force field has been tested and debugged using the 2014 and 2020 versions of LAMMPS.
+Note that the 2014 version is the stable and vetted release.
 To install:

 1. Add files in this repository to main LAMMPS folder (style headers are optional, see step 2).
 Make sure you have downloaded source code compatible with your version of LAMMPS.